 • I have comprehensive liability insurance with a reputable professional insurance provider

-I receive full and regular supervision from both an NCH approved supervisor (hypnotherapy) and a BACP approved supervisor (counselling).
+I receive full and regular supervision from a BACP approved supervisor (counselling) and an eating disorders superviser and supervision for BWRT®.
 The role of my supervisors is to advise me on case treatments, to make sure that I comply fully with regulations, to ensure that I keep up to date with my competencies and that I remain fit to practice.
 When I discuss your case or treatment with my supervisor it is always with your best interests in mind and is strictly in complete confidence without disclosing your identity.

 Client – therapist rapport is also very important and this is one of the reasons that I offer clients a free no-obligation initial consultation, to help them to decide if they want to work with me.